harini-nagarajan/Mental-Health-Chatbot/README.md

 ## Deployment
 The chatbot can be deployed on a cloud platform such as Render for public access.
 Follow the deployment instructions in the `deployment` part given below for detailed steps.
-The `deployment.md` file typically contains instructions and guidelines for deploying the project/application to a specific platform or environment.
-In the context of your Mental Health Chatbot project, the `deployment.md` file would provide detailed steps and procedures for deploying the chatbot application on a cloud platform like Render or any other platform you choose.

 # Deployment Instructions